Aditi Lahiri: Academic career

 Lahiri has taught at the University of California at Los Angeles and at the University of California at Santa Cruz, and worked as a research scientist at the Max Planck Institute for Psycholinguistics in the Netherlands and as a professor at the University of Konstanz.

-She has held the Chair of Linguistics at the University of Oxford and been a fellow of Somerville College, Oxford since 2007.
+She held the Chair of Linguistics at the University of Oxford and was a fellow of Somerville College, Oxford, from 2007 until her retirement in 2022.

-She is now Director of the Language and Brain Lab and Principal Investigator of the MORPHON project (Resolving Morpho-Phonological Alternation: Historical, Neurolinguistic, and Computational Approaches), funded by the European Research Council.
+She was Director of the Language and Brain Lab and Principal Investigator of the MORPHON project (Resolving Morpho-Phonological Alternation: Historical, Neurolinguistic, and Computational Approaches), funded by the European Research Council.

 Honours

 In 2007, Lahiri was elected a Member of the Academia Europaea.
 In 2010, she was elected a Fellow of the British Academy (FBA).

 She received the Gottfried Wilhelm Leibniz Prize in 2000.

 Lahiri was appointed Commander of the Order of the British Empire (CBE) in the 2020 New Year Honours for services to the study of linguistics.